 Q: What role does CNC play in modern methods of manufacture?

-A: It can achieve automated control over machining processes, thus enabling precise modern manufacturing methods; it also uses advanced software for this purpose; it allows for computer-aided design and complete automation, which in turn results in the production of complex and accurate parts.
+A: It can achieve automated control over machining processes, thus enabling precise modern manufacturing methods.
+It also uses advanced software for this purpose.
+It allows for computer-aided design and complete automation, which in turn results in the production of complex and accurate parts.

 Q: Is there any use of CNC equipment in 3D printing?